idaholab/moose/modules/doc/content/help/inl/applications.md

 NCRC distributes a number of NEAMS-developed applications.
 The following sections highlight some of the codes available through the NCRC.

-!alert tip title=Existing HPCGitLab Users
+!alert tip title=Existing HPC GitLab Users
 Existing users using [hpcgitlab.hpc.inl.gov](https://hpcgitlab.hpc.inl.gov), please see the [Transitional Guide](https://github.com/idaholab/moose/wiki/NCRC-github.inl.gov-transition-guide), for help on accessing the new home for NCRC source code (level 4): [github.inl.gov](https://github.inl.gov).
-New Users can safely ignore this notice.
+New users can safely ignore this notice.

 ## BISON